jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Missed `static void drbd_debugfs_remove(struct debugfs_node **dp)` in `drivers/block/drbd/drbd_debugfs.c` because of double pointer.
 Dumb.
   - Might need two passes: one to transform wrappers, and then we can use the wrappers in the next pass

+- `include/sound/soc.h` has a `struct dentry *debugfs_dpcm_root;` field that refuses to get matches.
+I think all the `#define`s in the file are screwing with Coccinelle, because it works when I move that struct to my test file.

 - spatch needing two runs to work
+  - Check spatch exit code.
+Maybe it is alerting us to a problem.
+  - Is there a timeout? `drivers/scsi/lpfc/` takes a long time when I try to do it by itself.
   - Issue with parallelism?
   - Need `--chunksize=1`?
   - Need `--recursive-includes`?